hidayet-aydin/validate-contract/README.md

 ]
 ```

-## 3. LIST OF The VALIDATION TYPES
+## 3. LIST OF THE VALIDATION TYPES

 ```js
 {